Katapult Firmware

 - CAN connection

-- SB2040_PRO_V3 supports CAN and RS232.
+- SB2040_PRO_V3 supports CAN and RS232

 Entering Flash Mode

-Flashing the Firmware
+Flashing Firmware

 - Windows Flashing Tutorial

-- Host PC Flashing Tutorial
+- Host Flashing Tutorial

 FLY-Firmware/ToolBoard/SB2040

-- Download the firmware to your computer
+- Download the firmware to the computer

 Loading...

-- After copying the firmware, the
+- After the firmware is copied in, the

 -

-Install the Flashing Tool
+Install the flashing tool

 - Enter the following command in SSH